augmentable-dev/reqlite/README.md

 Queries are executed client-side with SQLite (not on the redis server).
 This project is distributed as a SQLite [run-time loadable extension](https://www.sqlite.org/loadext.html) and (soon) as a standalone binary (CLI).

+This project is experimental for the time being.
+It's made possible by a [great library for building SQLite extensions in go](https://github.com/riyaz-ali/sqlite).

 ## Getting Started

 To build a run-time loadable extension, run `make` in the root of the source tree.